 A 2017 study assessing the effects of rosemary oil on the skin concluded that it also helps to increase hydration in the scalp as well as improve its elasticity.

-Rosemary essential oil's antibacterial and antifungal properties, determined in another 2017 study, may also facilitate improvements in hair growth if you are suffering from an infectious or unhealthy scalp.
+Rosemary essential oils antibacterial and antifungal properties, determined in another 2017 study, may also facilitate improvements in hair growth if you are suffering from an infectious or unhealthy scalp.
 These same properties also help to reduce and prevent levels of dandruff in the hair over time.

-It prevents hair loss
+3. It can help to prevent hair loss

 A 2015 study comparing rosemary oil to the popular hair regrowth treatment minoxidil found that rosemary actually produced more hair growth in DHT (testosterone-related hair loss) patients over a period of 6 months.